isneslab/DriftAnalysis/README.md

 ```

 ### Analysis
 The analysis class runs the experiment outlined in the paper.
-Currently there are 3 main experiments, base, half and snoop.
+Currently, there are 3 main experiments, base, half and snoop.
 The results of this will be logged in a MySQL database and the results in a pkl file.
 By default, a file name ```pkl_files``` needs to be created.
 ```python
 analyse = Analysis(X, y, t, f, feature_names, train, test)